Jacobchestnut16/Jelly-Stat/readme.md

-# Trakt Plus
+# Film Finder
-Trakt Plus is an extension app designed to improve the Trakt experience by enhancing recommendations and analytics.
+Film Finder is an extension app designed to improve the Trakt experience by enhancing recommendations and analytics.
 It integrates TMDB to counterbalance Trakt’s tendency to deliver repetitive or poorly rated recommendations.
-Instead of the common "flat curve" where the same shows or movies are repeated, Trakt Plus diversifies and personalizes content discovery.
+Instead of the common "flat curve" where the same shows or movies are repeated, Film Finder diversifies and plans to personalizes content discovery.

 ## Features
 * Recommended → Personalized picks tailored to the user.
 * Upcoming → Movies and shows scheduled but not yet released.
 * Underrated → Highly rated titles with low watch counts.
 * Similar → Content related to a given movie or show.
-* History → Full watch log tracking.
+* History → Full watch log tracking via trakt.
 * Analytics → Aggregated statistics (average ratings, completion %, * binge patterns).
 * Curated → Pulls recommendations across all watchlists (3–6 per film * based on ratings).
 ## Planned Enhancements